Daave2/amazon-scraper-2025/docs/TEAM_COMMUNICATION.md

 - Bottom 5 stores for UPH (lowest Units Per Hour)
 - Job summary with throughput metrics and failure analysis

+**Note:** The system currently tracks Lates, INF, and UPH.
+Available vs Confirmed picking hours (AvC) is not included at this time, as confirmed hours come from a separate sheet and available hours on the dashboard are unreliable in-day.

 **Enhanced INF Cards:**
 Each problematic item shows:
 - High-resolution product image
 - Product name and SKU
 - Price (from Morrisons API)
 - Current stock level and last updated time
-- Warehouse location (aisle, bay, shelf)
+- Location (aisle, bay, shelf)
 - Promotional display location (if applicable)
 - QR code for quick SKU lookup
 - Discontinued/not-ranged alerts